GravityPDF/gravity-pdf-documentation/docs/v5/gfpdf_gf_noconflict_scripts.md

 ## Description

-When Gravity Forms is in [No-Conflict mode](https://www.gravityhelp.com/documentation/article/enabling-no-conflict-mode/), along with [enqueuing JS](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) using `wp_enqueue_script()` you also need to specifically register scripts so they are loaded on Gravity Forms pages.
+When Gravity Forms is in [No-Conflict mode](https://docs.gravityforms.com/enabling-no-conflict-mode/), along with [enqueuing JS](https://developer.wordpress.org/reference/functions/wp_enqueue_script/) using `wp_enqueue_script()` you also need to specifically register scripts so they are loaded on Gravity Forms pages.

 We've ensured any enqueued scripts with a handle beginning with "gfpdf_js" are automatically registered, but you may need to register other WordPress scripts.
-This filter allows you to easily register a WordPress JS handler so it's included on No Conflict Gravity Form pages.
+This filter allows you to easily register a WordPress JS handler, so it's included on No Conflict Gravity Form pages.

 ## Parameters

 ### $items | array
 *  The list of JS handlers currently being registered with Gravity Form's No-Conflict mode.
-*  By default any JS handler beginning with "gfpdf_js", and already enqueued, are registered on Gravity Forms pages.
+*  By default, any JS handler beginning with "gfpdf_js", and already enqueued, are registered on Gravity Forms pages.
 The following WordPress scripts are also registered on *Gravity PDF pages*:

 ```language-php
 $default_scripts = array(